zhangchl007/MCW-App-modernization/Hands-on lab/Appendix-A.md

     ![The Create Migration Service blade is displayed, with the values specified above entered into the appropriate fields.](media/create-migration-service.png "Create Migration Service")

-    > **NOTE**: If you see the message `Your subscription doesn't have proper access to Microsoft.DataMigration`, refresh the browser window before proceeding.
+    > **Note**: If you see the message `Your subscription doesn't have proper access to Microsoft.DataMigration`, refresh the browser window before proceeding.
 If the message persists, verify you successfully registered the resource provider, and then you can safely ignore this message.

 3. Select **Create**.